 Some high-efficiency heat pumps are equipped with a desuperheater, which recovers waste heat from the heat pump's cooling mode and uses it to heat water.
 A desuperheater-equipped heat pump can heat water 2 to 3 times more efficiently than an ordinary electric water heater.

 Another advance in heat pump technology is the scroll compressor, which consists of two spiral-shaped scrolls.
 One remains stationary, while the other orbits around it, compressing the refrigerant by forcing it into increasingly smaller areas.
 Compared to the typical piston compressors, scroll compressors have a longer operating life and are quieter.
 According to some reports, heat pumps with scroll compressors provide 10° to 15°F (5.6° to 8.3°C) warmer air when in the heating mode, compared to existing heat pumps with piston compressors.

-Although most heat pumps use electric resistance heaters as a backup for cold weather, heat pumps can also be equipped with burners to supplement the heat pump.
-Back-up burners help solve the problem of the heat pump delivering relatively cool air during cold weather and reduces its use of electricity.
-There are few heat pump manufacturers that incorporate both types of heat supply in one box, so these configurations are often two smaller, side-by-side, standard systems sharing the same ductwork.
-The combustion fuel half of the system could be propane, natural gas, oil, or even coal and wood.
+Although most heat pumps use electric resistance heaters as a backup for cold weather, heat pumps can also be equipped in combination with a gas furnace, sometimes referred to as a dual-fuel or hybrid system, to supplement the heat pump.
+This helps solve the problem of the heat pump operating less efficiently at low temperatures and reduces its use of electricity.
+There are few heat pump manufacturers that incorporate both types of heat in one box, so these configurations are often two smaller, side-by-side, standard systems sharing the same ductwork.

-In comparison with a combustion fuel-fired furnace or standard heat pump alone, this type of system is also economical.
+In comparison with a combustion fuel-fired furnace or standard heat pump alone, this type of system can also be more economical.
 Actual energy savings depend on the relative costs of the combustion fuel relative to electricity.